First page of document

 Scouting is important

-Managing a small population of pests is much easier than managing a large one.
+Managing a small population of pests is much easier than managing a large one, particularly when the plant canopy is dense and flowers are present.
 Regular scouting/monitoring can help growers detect infestations early and prevent damaging outbreaks.
-The two most useful tools for scouting are the yellow sticky card and the hand lens.
-Sticky cards provide a snapshot of all the flying/jumping insects in the crop and are the ideal tool for monitoring thrips populations.
+Two useful tools for scouting are colored sticky cards and a hand lens.
+Sticky cards help detect flying/jumping insects in the crop and are particularly useful for monitoring thrips populations.
 Place one card at canopy level every 2000-4000 ft2 or at least one per house.
-Physical inspections of foliage and flowers are required to detect non-flying pests such as aphids and mites.
-A hand lens is used to examine tiny insects and mites and can help confirm pest identification.
+Place cards away from where flying biological control agents are being released as these may become trapped as well.
+Physical inspections of foliage and flowers are important for detecting non-flying pests such as aphids and mites.
+A hand lens (minimum 10x, suggested 15 – 20X) is used to examine tiny insects and mites and can help confirm pest identification.
+Digital magnifiers attached to laptop computers or smart phones are also a viable option.

 Neonicotinoids